Oppenheimer reigns supreme: Five takeaways from the 96th annual Oscars

 Oppenheimer, Poor Things lead Academy Award nominations

-And inside the auditorium, actors and artists used their wins to call for peace, drawing on themes presented in the various nominated films.
+Inside the auditorium, actors and artists also used their wins to call for peace, drawing on themes presented in the various nominated films.

-With 13 nominations, the biopic Oppenheimer was the frontrunner going into the night’s Oscar ceremony.
+With 13 nominations, the biopic Oppenheimer was the frontrunner going into the night’s ceremony.
 And it made good on early predictions about its Oscar success, with seven wins in major categories.

 Here are the night’s biggest takeaways.